KhurramArshad/KhurramArshad/README.md

 ### Hi there 👋
-I’m a Mathematics Masters of 2005 batch & and done ML,DL Masters.
+I have done Mathematics Masters of 2005 batch & and done ML,DL Masters.
 I come with an extensive experience of working with different technologies including Web Development, Data Science, Machine Learning and Deep Learning.

 ### Things I'm good at :fire:
 **Languages:**  Python, HTML, CSS, JavaScript.